Alan Smith (footballer, born 1962)

-Alan Martin Smith (born 21 November 1962) is an English former professional footballer who played as a striker.
-He is a co-commentator, and sometimes studio pundit for Sky Sports.
+Alan Martin Smith (born 21 November 1962) is an English football commentator and former player who played as a striker.
+He played for Leicester City and Arsenal in a career that spanned over a decade.
+A co-commentator for Sky Sports, Smith has also provided his voice to the football video game series FIFA alongside Martin Tyler from 2011 until 2019.

+Smith was Arsenal's top scorer for four consecutive seasons, and scored the first goal in Arsenal's 2–0 victory at Anfield 26 May 1989 which saw them lift that season's league championship.
+Smith then won another league title with Arsenal in 1991 as well as a League Cup and FA Cup Double two years later.
+He also struck the sole goal in Arsenal's 1994 European Cup Winners' Cup final victory against Parma.

+Smith was capped 13 times for the England national team and represented the nation at UEFA Euro 1992.

+He has been writing for The Daily Telegraph and Evening Standard, and released his autobiography Heads Up: My Life Story in 2018.

-Playing career
+Club career

 Leicester City

-Smith started his career at non-league Alvechurch in north-east Worcestershire, where he could combine football, with studying for a degree in Modern languages, his subjects being French, German and Spanish, at Coventry Polytechnic.
+Smith started his career at non-league Alvechurch in north-east Worcestershire, where he could combine football, with studying for a degree in modern languages, his subjects being French, German and Spanish, at Coventry Polytechnic.

 He then signed professional forms with Leicester City in June 1982.
 In his first season, he scored 13 goals in partnership with Gary Lineker, as the Foxes won promotion to the First Division.
 He spent five seasons at Leicester, scoring 84 goals in 217 appearances.
-In Smith's final season with the club they were relegated and he signed for Arsenal for £850.000 in March 1987, but was then loaned back to Leicester for the rest of the season.
+In Smith's final season with the club they were relegated and he signed for Arsenal for £850,000 in March 1987, but was then loaned back to Leicester for the rest of the season.